Since first throwing my leg over a bike 19 years ago, I have never once seen anyone wear a motorcycle touring kidney belt.

 I suffered from lower back pain for a decade.
 And it only got better when I made a conscious effort to correct postural malalignments.

-And almost overnight, the pain went away.
+Almost overnight, the pain went away.
+Completely.

 And as long as I keep doing them, the pain stays away.